About Volunteer Central at Millersville University

-Service-learning is curricular - that is, it's part of an academic course you are taking.
+Service-learning is curricular.
+It is part of an academic course you are taking.
 Your professor may ask you to volunteer at a certain type of organization, or your class may do a service project with a school or agency, or you may work with a community partner on some research or a special project.
 All of those would be examples of service-learning because they are integrated in to your coursework.
 In order for a course to be a service-learning course it must include a service requirement that meets a community need, relates to the syllabus and some type of reflection that allows the student to show the connection between class and community has been made.

 MU's Federal Work-Study Volunteer Program is a way for eligible students to earn money working in a volunteer position with a nonprofit community organization.

 We are always excited to connect with new organizations to discover opportunities for our students to gain enriching experiences in the community.
 Click here if your organization is interested in securing volunteers, interns, or work-study positions.